Careers for Spanish Majors

 Graduates of our program are regularly accepted to some of the most prestigious doctoral programs in the country and have received Fulbright scholarships and other major post-baccalaureate awards.

-To see what some of our alumni have done with their Spanish first and supplementary degrees, check out our student and alumni profiles.
+Learn more about what alumni have done with their Spanish first and supplementary degrees, check out our student and alumni profiles.

 For more information see Grants and Internships.